amlan8191/Simple-Raw-Socket-using-Python/README.md

-A simple TCP socket made using Python
+A simple TCP socket made using Python</br>
 Modules used- Socket and SYS